cfdkang/cfdkang.github.io/README.md

 </p>

 ## About Me
 I am a postdoctoral researcher in the Department of Mechanical and Aerospace Engineering at The Ohio State University, working with Dr. Lian Duan since 2025.
-Previously, I worked as a postdoctoral researcher in Dr. John Hwang's Large-Scale Design Optimization (LSDO) Lab from October 2024 to September 2025.
+Previously, I worked as a postdoctoral researcher in Dr. John Hwang's Large-Scale Design Optimization (LSDO) Lab at UC San Diego from October 2024 to September 2025.
 I earned my Ph.D. from UC Davis under the guidance of Dr. Seongkyu Lee.

 My research area lies at the intersection of high-speed flows, aeroacoustics, and aerodynamic shape optimization.
 I aim to address challenging engineering problems through a combination of theory, advanced numerical techniques, and practical application.